SpaceTeam/wiki-migration/README.md

 docker run --name=mysql1 -p 3306:3306 -e MYSQL_ROOT_PASSWORD=123456 -d mysql:latest
 ```

-This of course is not save but that is fine as we only need it locally to pull it with python.
+This of course is not secure but that is fine as we only need it locally to pull it with python.

 **3) Import data into mysql**